MULTIPLE CHOICE AND OTHER OBJECTIVE TESTS

 The functional unit of the kidney is:

-#2 and #3 are very similar in spelling, so one of those is probably the answer.
-After this there are no clues, so that a student must use knowledge or guess. #2 is the correct answer.
+Options b and c are very similar in spelling, so one of those is probably the answer.
+After this there are no clues, so that a student must use knowledge or guess.
+Option b is the correct answer.

 The water bearing layer of an artesian formation is most likely composed of:

-The work "sand" is repeated in #2 and #4, and "stone" occurs in #1 and #4.
-Answer #4 has both repeated elements.
-The best guess could be #4.
+The work "sand" is repeated in b and d, and "stone" occurs in a and d.
+Answer d has both repeated elements.
+The best guess could be d.

 IV.
 AVOID ANSWERS THAT REPEAT IMPORTANT WORDS GIVEN IN THE QUESTION.